cisagov/get.gov/pages/domains/domains_requirements.md

 ## What you can’t do with .gov domains

 ### Commercial purposes
-A .gov domain must not be used for commercial purposes, such as advertising that benefits private individuals or entities.
+.Gov domains must not be used for commercial purposes, such as advertising that benefits private individuals or entities.

 ### Political campaigns
 .Gov domain must not be used for political campaigns.